How to use the PS5 controller on PC

 On the DualSense, hold down the PlayStation logo button and the Share button (the small one to the left of the touchpad) until the LEDs around the touchpad begin flashing rapidly.
 Within a few seconds, a generic entry named "Wireless controller" should pop up in your Bluetooth devices list in Windows to connect to.
 Just click that to finish pairing.

-If you need a Bluetooth adapter, you can get an up-to-date Bluetooth 5.0 model for less than $20.
+If you need a Bluetooth adapter, you can get an up-to-date Bluetooth 5.0 model for about $20.

 The DualSense will now be accessible in Windows with its DirectInput driver, which some games will recognize and let you rebind controls out of the box.
 But many PC games today are built around Microsoft's newer XInput driver for the Xbox controllers, so the DualSense will be a bit limited without some help.